GH-Tyron/requirement-analysis/README.md

 - **Structured Learning Path:** Builds concepts step-by-step for clarity.
 - **Professional Standards:** Follows industry norms for requirement documentation.

-🧩 What is Requirement Analysis?
+##🧩 What is Requirement Analysis?

 Requirement Analysis is a critical stage in the Software Development Life Cycle (SDLC) that focuses on understanding and documenting what a system should do.
 It involves gathering, analyzing, and validating user needs and business goals to create a clear, actionable foundation for design and development.

-💡 Importance of Requirement Analysis in SDLC
+##💡 Importance of Requirement Analysis in SDLC

-Clarity & Understanding: Ensures a shared vision between developers, clients, and stakeholders.
+-Clarity & Understanding: Ensures a shared vision between developers, clients, and stakeholders.

-Reduces Errors: Identifies issues early, minimizing costly rework and misunderstandings.
+-Reduces Errors: Identifies issues early, minimizing costly rework and misunderstandings.

-Improves Planning: Provides accurate information for estimating timelines, resources, and budgets.
+-Improves Planning: Provides accurate information for estimating timelines, resources, and budgets.

-Enhances Quality: Leads to software that meets user expectations and business objectives.
+-Enhances Quality: Leads to software that meets user expectations and business objectives.

-Strengthens Communication: Bridges the gap between technical and non-technical teams.
+-Strengthens Communication: Bridges the gap between technical and non-technical teams.

-Supports Validation: Defines measurable criteria for testing and verifying system functionality.
+-Supports Validation: Defines measurable criteria for testing and verifying system functionality.